 In the hand anatomy, these are four muscles in the back of the hand that act to abduct ring fingers, index assists in the flexion.

-1. What are the three main groups of bones that make up the human hand?
+1. What are the main bones of the hand?

-2. What are the primary functions of the muscles in the hand?
+9. What are the major joints of the hand?